fagnercandido/fagnercandido.gihub.io/_posts/2020-11-09-decorators-in-python.markdown

 ---
 layout: post
-title:  "Setting new versions in Maven Pom"
+title:  "Decorators in Python"
-description: Setting the new versions in pom.xml
+description: Using Decorators in Python
 date:   2020-11-07 21:00:00 +0530
 categories: python decorators
 ---